91: 5 Business Mistakes to Avoid When Building Your Business - Jimmy Mackin

 4. Thinking your clients are going to remain loyal to your company.
 If you don't stay relevant to your past clients, they are likely to move on.
 "Know + Like + Trust" is not enough.
 To stay relevant post-transaction, you need to ADD VALUE.
 Build loyalty by staying relevant.
 Ask better questions.
 Deliver meaningful content.
 Aim to make a difference rather than a sum.
 Give, give, give.
 And always give something of value.
 Yes, you have to invest in sustaining relationships, but that's not enough.
 Make client relationships better by adding value.

 5. Not removing legacy debt.
 You begin to acquire operational processes that made sense at the time but are no longer applicable.
 That's legacy debt.
 Doing things because that's how they have always been done.
 There is a real estate agent in my marketplace who prepares a multi-page feature sheet for every listing.
 Sometimes there are so many pages that an industrial staple is required.
 This started in the 1980s, pre-Internet.
-But it's 2019!
-Get a single page double-sided feature sheet and a mobile-friendly website page working for you.
+But it's more than four decades later now!
+Get a single page double-sided feature sheet and a mobile-friendly website page and digital brochure working for you.
 Level up.
 Remove legacy debt.